Last Updated: November 19, 2023

-Here’s an easy copycat recipe for Hawaiian-style bread rolls using oranges instead of pineapple
+Here’s an easy copycat recipe for Hawaiian-style sweet bread rolls using oranges instead of pineapple

 I love Hawaiian-style rolls, but where I live oranges are a lot more plentiful than pineapples.
 As a result, I adapted my mother-in-law’s copycat Hawaiian roll recipe to use oranges instead.
 (I call them “Florida” rolls because even though I live in California and have a yard full of orange trees, just as I think “Hawaii” when I think of pineapple, I think “Florida” when I think of oranges.)

 It’s still got that delicious sweet / tartness the original pineapple-based recipe, but with a citrusy sweet orange flavor and orange-gold color.
-These rolls are great all by themselves, but they’re also fantastic as the bread for pulled pork sandwiches and other smoky-sweet barbecue.
+These rolls are great all by themselves, but they’re also a classic on the Thanksgiving table as well as the sweet bread for pulled pork sandwiches and other smoky-sweet barbecue.

 Prep time: 25 minutes